What Is Acid Reflux?

 Get Started Today

 Dr. Srikanth is an American Board of Surgery-certified surgeon.
-He is experienced in performing these surgeries using the latest techniques with the da Vinci® robotic surgical system, which enables faster recovery with minimal discomfort.
+He is experienced in performing GERD surgery and acid reflux surgery in Seattle using the latest techniques with the da Vinci® robotic surgical system, which enables faster recovery with minimal discomfort.
 Most patients can be discharged the same day or within 24 hours of surgery.